 If you are local, we will personally deliver your piece(s) to you.
 If you are in the states, your piece(s) will be blanket-wrapped and transported by box van using a trusted family-run small shipping company.
 If you are in Alaska or Hawaii, we can see about crating your pieces to send via freight.

 Shipping rates vary.
 For the sake of simplicity, we subsidize a portion of the shipping costs.
-The prices below are examples of what you will be charged for a single bed without drawers.
-Larger or additional pieces are a bit more.
+Larger or additional pieces will be more.

 Delivery to the Portland metro area is free.

-Delivery to the Seattle metro area is $150 for a bed.
+Delivery to the Seattle metro area starts at $150 for a bed without drawers.

-Anywhere else in the continental US is $350 for a bed.
+Anywhere else in the continental US starts at $350 for a bed without drawers.

 If you are in Alaska or Hawaii, please contact us and we will get a shipping quote for freight.